 - Butter a 9-by-9inch (23-by-23cm) baking pan and line with parchment paper.
 Allow the parchment paper to hang over the sides to make it easier to lift the shortbread out once cooked.

-- In the bowl of a stand mixer fitted with a paddle attachment, combine the flour, butter, sugar, egg yolk, vanilla, and salt and beat on medium speed until combined and a dough starts to form.
+- In the bowl of a fitted with a paddle attachment, combine the flour, butter, sugar, egg yolk, vanilla, and salt and beat on medium speed until combined and a dough starts to form.

 - Tip the dough into the prepared pan and using your hands, press the mixture into the pan until totally level.
 Using the base of a measuring cup or glass might help to level at the end.
 Prick the base all over with the tines of a fork.

 - Bake until golden, 20 to 23 minutes.
 Remove the pan from the oven and allow it to cool completely.

 - In a medium saucepan over low heat, combine the condensed milk, butter, brown sugar, golden syrup, espresso powder, and salt and heat until the sugar has dissolved and the butter has melted, 5 to 8 minutes.

 - Increase the heat, and bring the mixture to a boil, stirring continuously until the caramel reaches a temperature of 225°F (107°C), turns golden brown, and thickens to a soft fudge consistency, 5 to 10 minutes.